JUL1VER/PortfolioWebsite/README.md

 ### Skills

-The Skills section contains information about frontend technologies that I use.
+The Skills section contains switcher with information about frontend technologies that I use and list of my soft skills.

 ### Projects